KaleyraVideo/Video-iOS-SDK-Samples-Objc/CallKit-Voip-Example/README.md

 6. Replace "PUT YOUR APP ID HERE" placeholder inside `AppDelegate` class with the app id provided.
 7. Replace the app bundle identifier and set up code signing if you want to run the example on a real device.
 8. Update application capabilities turning on **Background Modes** and **Push Notifications** in your project **Capabilites** tab in Xcode.
 Flag `Audio, Airplay and Picture in Picture` and `Voice over IP` checkboxes on, under **Background modes** section
-9. Replace "api key" placeholders in the code
-10. Replace "KEYPATH_TO_DATA_DICTIONARY" keypath placeholder in handleNotificationPayload method
+9. Replace "SET YOUR PAYLOAD KEY PATH HERE" keypath placeholder in `notificationPayloadKeyPath` property of configuration class.

 ## Caveats

 This app uses fake users fetched from our backend system.
 We provide access to those user through a REST api which requires another set of access keys.
-If your backend system already provides Bandyer "user alias" for your users, then you should modify the app in order to fetch users information from you backend system instead of ours.
+Once obtained, replace "REST API KEY" and "REST URL" placeholders inside `UserRepository` class.

 Bandyer back-end system does not deliver notifications to APNS directly, you must setup your own delivery service or use an online service like [OneSignal](https://onesignal.com/).